 Fort Wayne, IN 46802

 But, that's not all.
 The program we've envisioned would also make advanced technology more readily available to our music educators.
 Provide music educators with advanced professional development.
 Provide students with small group/individual instruction.
 Send students to summer camps.
-And, finally, fund a position in the district for Coordinator of Music Programs.
+And, finally, fund a position in the district for Manager of Music Programs.

 Unfortunately, today we're not close to maximizing the potential of the students in our community.
 That's because our music programs don't currently provide every student with an opportunity to participate.
 The FWCS Foundation's Musical Instrument Enhancement Program would end our community's shortfall of available instruments.
 And, we believe, the results would be immediate and significant.